triska/letswicrypt/README.md

 As the name suggests, the private key is meant to be kept *private*.
 Therefore, make sure to use suitable file permissions.

+You can inspect the issued certificate with:

+    $ openssl x509 -in server.crt -text -noout

 ## Preliminaries: SWI-Prolog web server as Unix daemon